NYU ITP, Spring 2025. Instructor: Allison Parrish. Send me an e-mail.

 Sketches must be turned in at the beginning of the session listed as the due date in the schedule.
 Work turned in after the deadline will not be accepted.

-You must write a public blog post to document each sketch.
-This post should talk about your experiences with the tool in question, along with a description of what you hoped to accomplish and along with an evaluation of how well your implementation matched your ambitions.
-The post should also include any source code written in the course of creating the sketch and (depending on the assignment requirements) a “playable” version or representative example of the sketch’s output.
+You must document each sketch.
+The preferable form of this documentation is a public blog post, but other formats (e.g., a Google doc) are also acceptable if you have privacy concerns.
+In your documentation, discuss your experiences with the tool(s) involved in the sketch question, describe what you hoped to accomplish, and evaluate how well your implementation matched your ambitions.
+The documentation should also include any source code written in the course of creating the sketch and (depending on the assignment requirements) a “playable” version or representative example of the sketch’s output.

 The final project has no set requirements, other than to demonstrate emerging mastery of the concepts and techniques presented in class.
 But as a basic guideline, students are invited to further develop one of the tech sketches made previously in the class.
 Students must document their final project, using the same criteria given for the tech sketch assignments outlined above.
 We’ll set aside two class sessions for final project presentations and critique.
 (Plan for a 12-15 minute presentation.)